 Related Video: Learning About Heart Disease Risk Factors

 Damage to blood vessel walls causes CAD.
-Most common factors include:
+The most common sources of damage are:

 The risk for CAD is greater in:

 - Men (mostly those who are over 45 years of age)